2dxgujun/AndroidTagGroup/README.md

 To "submit" a new tag as user press "Enter" or tap the blank area of the tag group, also you can "submit" a new tag via `submitTag()`.
 To delete a tag as user press "Backspace" or double-tap the tag which you want to delete.

-**Note**: Google keyboard (a few soft keyboard not honour the key event) currently not supported "Enter" key to "submit" a new tag and "Backspace" key to delete a tag.
+**Note**: Google keyboard (a few soft keyboard not honour the key event) currently not supported "Enter" key to "submit" a new tag.

 I made some pre-design style.
 You can use them via `style` property.